 There are 269 nationally listed threatened species in NSW and the landscape scale significance of native forests means that native forest logging compromises many ecosystems and habitats throughout NSW.
+We cannot afford any further extinctions or threatened species

 Topic 3.
 Demand for timber products, particularly as relates to NSW housing, construction, mining, transport and retail